January 22, 2010

 “Public Works” by congressional representatives with no supervision.

-Martha Sabillón, legal representative of Democracy without Borders (FDsF), explains that partisanship in the distribution of the subsidies fund is not the only problem.
+Martha Sabillón, the legal representative of Democracy without Borders (FDsF), explains that partisanship in the distribution of the subsidies fund is not the only problem.
 A bigger problem is that these funds are neither supervised nor audited.
 “This is the biggest weakness of this system—that although the law requires financial reports be filed with the Secretary of Finance as well as an audit by the General Accounting Office, in fact, neither of these processes are carried out.”

-Sabillón explains that the only financial control managed by the Congress is an informal expense report after that project is carried out.
+Sabillón explains that the only financial control managed by Congress is an informal expense report after that project is carried out.
 Congressional representatives can present receipts and once those are filed, they can ask for a subsequent subsidy to carry on with a project.

 Guillermo Casco Callejas, legal representative for the Organization of Private Development Organizations in Honduras, (FOPRIDEH) also believes the lack of reporting is a serious problem in Congress, but he believes it is not just the lack of financial reports but also the lack of accountability regarding the quality of the projects carried out.